 5. Norman Bates, Psycho

 One of the greatest films in cinematic history, Pyscho stars Anthony Perkins as the maniac, Norman Bates.
-This film changed the dynamics of the film industry, and it was also one of the first films to show someone die with their eyes open.
+This film changed the dynamics of the film industry.
+It was also one of the first films to show someone die with their eyes open.
 Norman Bates appears as a well-mannered man initially, but it soon becomes clear that his charming nature masks a dark and sinister persona.
 Norman Bates is a truly great villain.